fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 _Figure: the averaged ERP on EEG065, plus and minus the standard deviation._

 The standard deviation is quite large, among others because we have not yet performed any artifact correction.
 However, the average is rather clean due to it being computed over many trials.
-Use the following code to compute and plot the ERP together with the SD
+Use the following code to compute and plot the ERP together with the SD:

     % there are 295 trials in this condition avg_plus_sem  = avg + sqrt(avg_famous.var(367,:)) ./ sqrt(avg_famous.dof(367,:));